-Calling Defense Secretary Mark Esper ‘Mark Esperanto,’ Donald Trump Misquotes Him Saying Kurds Are ‘Resettled’
+Calling Defense Secretary Mark Esper ‘Mark Esperanto,’ Donald Trump Seemingly Misquotes Him

 Trump first made the claim that the U.S. had “secured the oil” in a Friday tweet, later repeating the point in an exchange with reporters in which Trump said, “we’ve taken control of the oil in the Middle East,” as The Inquisitr reported.

-In fact, video released online showed that in one major Syrian city that had served as a conduit for oil shipments major, Russian forces had taken control of a base there that had been abandoned by U.S. troops.
+In fact, video released online showed that in one major Syrian city which had reportedly served as a conduit for oil shipments, Russian forces had seemingly taken control of a base there.
+Said base had reportedly been abandoned by U.S. troops.

-While there have been no public reports of Kurds displaced by the Turkish invasion being “resettled,” a top Kurdish commander said on Saturday that despite the cease-fire agreement, attacks by Turkey continued and that Kurds continued to suffer casualties in the attacks, as The Inquisitr reported.
+While there have been no public reports of Kurds displaced by the Turkish invasion being “resettled,” a top Kurdish commander — Mazlum Abdi — said on Saturday that despite the cease-fire agreement, attacks by Turkey have continued.
+Abdi claimed that Kurds continued to suffer casualties due to the attacks, as The Inquisitr reported.

 The name of Trump's Secretary of Defense is Mark Esper.
 Not Esperanto. pic.twitter.com/LFrNf7zep3